 Feeding the Homeless: Our church organized a team of volunteers to feed the increasing number of homeless resulting from the passing of the "Tenant Protection Ordinance."
 Once a week, church members prepare meals for Chula Vista's homeless.
-Realizing this was insufficient to mitigate the severe financial devastation as a result the "TPO", I initiated additional efforts.
+Realizing this was insufficient to mitigate the severe financial devastation as a result the "TPO", We initiated additional efforts.

-Raising Awareness: I endeavored to make the City Council aware of the damage caused by the current wording of the TPO.
-Naively believing that awareness would prompt immediate corrective action, I gathered data from City staff documenting the pain and suffering inflicted by the "TPO"
+Raising Awareness: We endeavor to make the City Council aware of the damage caused by the current wording of the "TPO".
+Naively believing that awareness coupled with effective solutions would prompt immediate corrective action, we have gathered data from City staff documenting the pain and suffering inflicted by the "TPO".